 Multi-factor authentication system or multistep authentication adds another layer of app security to ensure data safety.
 Multistep authentication services can require a user ID, password, six-digit PIN, a reliable SMS code, or even the user’s GPS location.

 Authorization, on the other hand, permits access to functions that a user is entitled to.
 Once a user displays the proper information, the app will verify back-end services to determine whether the user has permission to access the app’s data.

 Apps should have a built-in system to safeguard against unauthorized access.
 A person with incorrect login information should be locked out remotely from the app after a set number of attempts.
 That way, neither data stored in the app can be accessed, nor can it be downloaded from or uploaded onto the server.

-Users are more conscious of mobile app privacy and security.
+Users are more conscious of mobile app security testing privacy.
 They have high expectations and will only download apps from trusted sources such as Google Play, Apple’s App Store, and Amazon App Store.